 After January 1, 2010, these fees are all rolled into a few categories and are not generally divulged separately as they once were in the Good Faith Estimate.

 In addition, you must bring the down payment required by the program that you qualify for.
 For FHA that will be 3.5% of the sales price and conventional that will be 10% of the purchase price.
 One important item of note is that the Seller may cover the following amounts of closing costs but they may NOT cover your down payment:

 - 4% of sales price for a VA loan

 - 6% of sales price for FHA and Conventional loans

 Special Discount of one-half of one percent on the available VLB loan interest rate for Disabled Vets and Surviving Spouses as follows:

-Disabled Veterans Discount - Veterans with disabilities may qualify for an interest rate reduction on their VLB Home Loans.
+Disabled Veterans Discount – Veterans with disabilities may qualify for an interest rate reduction on their VLB Home Loans.
 The veteran must have a compensable service-connected disability of 30 percent (30%) or greater as verified by an Award Letter from the Department of Veterans Affairs (VA).
-Of course, the veteran must also meet all other eligibility requirements for these loans to qualify for the discount.
+Of course, the veteran must also meet all other eligibility requirements for these loans to qualifying for the discount.

-Surviving Spouse Discount – To honor our Texas veterans, the VLB offers a interest rate reduction on Home Loans to the surviving spouse of any service member killed in the line of duty.
+Surviving Spouse Discount – To honor our Texas veterans, the VLB offers an interest rate reduction on Home Loans to the surviving spouse of any service member killed in the line of duty.
 An unmarried surviving spouse of a veteran who is missing in action, or who died in the line of duty, or died from a service-connected cause and had a compensable service-connected disability rating of 30% or greater (as verified by an Award Letter from the VA) at the time of death is also eligible for the discount.